NeoSOFT-Technologies/node-rest/wiki/docs/multitenancy-rest-service.md

 # Multitenancy Rest Service

 This multitenancy-rest-service has been included to interact with the tenant microservices and test its working.
 It has the following endpoints namely
+- `Login` `/api/login/` - HTTP POST: It provides the access token after authenticating the user.
+- `Logout` `/api/logout/` - HTTP POST: It revokes the provided access token.
 - `Register tenant` `/api/tenants/` - HTTP POST: It registers a new tenant by consuming tenant-registration microservice.
 - `Get All Tenant` `api/tenants/`- HTTP GET: It retreives all the registered tenant information from database.
 - `Update Tenant` `/api/tenants`- HTTP PATCH: Sample API to update tenant configuration.